texastribune/tacobots/source-reminder/README.md

 * [Python Requests](https://docs.python-requests.org/)
 * [Python Datetime](https://docs.python.org/3/library/datetime.html)

+_We can be loose with the requirements at times, but at least having them pinned to the major version of a package tends to be helpful._

 ## Google Cloud Integration
 To properly receive the data from an API call, you&rsquo;ll be required at some point to provide what&rsquo;s called a *credentials* file for said account.
 It lives in the Amazon Web Services Lambda computing platform with the rest of the files and responds to webhook requests.
 Seven libraries are required, but two of them are pre-installed with Python, so really you only need to worry about packaging the five above.